Naruno/Naruno/docs/concepts/blockchain.md

 ## Block Time

-Block time is stable on Decentra Network, we can calculate all blocks time with this formula:
+Block time is stable on Naruno, we can calculate all blocks time with this formula:

 ```python
 the_time = (block.genesis_time + block.block_time + ((block.sequence_number + block.empty_block_number) * block.block_time))